cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 ### WebSockets Hibernation API

 Durable Objects WebSockets support includes extensions to the standard WebSocket interface, related methods on the `state` object, and handler methods that a Durable Object can implement for processing WebSocket events.
-These APIs allow WebSockets that are not actively handling messages to remain connected when the Durable Object is evicted from memory ("hibernation").
+These APIs allow a Durable Object that is not currently running an event handler to be removed from memory while keeping its WebSockets connected ("hibernation").

+Hibernation does not persist WebSocket connections across [code updates](/workers/learning/using-durable-objects/#global-uniqueness).
+If an event occurs for a hibernated Durable Object's corresponding handler method, it will return to memory.
+This will call the Durable Object's constructor, so it is best to minimize work in the constructor when using WebSocket hibernation.

 #### WebSocket extensions